One Day at a Time: My Life in Recovery

 I grew up in a nuclear family.
 We were well off.
 I attended private school, played sports on the weekends, and went to camp in the summer.
 My parents were loving and my brothers were dear close friends.
 Ostensibly, I had no reason to turn into the lifeless drunk that I became.
 But addiction doesn’t discriminate.

-People from all walks of life turn to substances, and many share the similar feeling of anxiety and loneliness that I felt growing up.
+People from all walks of life turn to substances, and many share the similar feelings of anxiety and loneliness that I felt growing up.
 Regardless of my upbringing, a looming fear permeated through even the most comfortable aspects of my life.
 I had many friends, yet I felt that I did not fit in anywhere.
 I was outwardly confident, yet uncomfortable in my own skin.
 This was the feeling that eventually drove me to such extreme measures to seek oblivion.

 Many alcoholics will tell you that they remember their first drink.
 While I don’t remember mine, I will say that alcohol began to play a role in my life as young as 12 years old.
 I remember well the first time I used cannabis at age 14, the first time I used cocaine at age 16, MDMA at age 18, and Xanax at 19.
 Every time I found something new that could change the way I felt, I radically changed my life to include it.